Ardhamagadhi Prakrit

-Ardhamagadhi Prakrit was a Middle Indo-Aryan language and a Dramatic Prakrit thought to have been spoken in modern-day Bihar and Uttar Pradesh and used in some early Buddhist and Jain drama.
-It was likely a Central Indo-Aryan language, related to Pali and the later Sauraseni Prakrit.
+Ardhamagadhi Prakrit was a Middle Indo-Aryan language and a Dramatic Prakrit thought to have been spoken in modern-day Bihar and Uttar Pradesh and used in some early Buddhist and Jain dramas.
+It was likely a Central Indo-Aryan language, related to Pali and the later Shauraseni Prakrit.
+The Eastern Hindi languages evolved from Ardhamagadhi Prakrit.

-It was originally thought to be a predecessor of the vernacular Magadhi Prakrit, hence the name (literally "half-Magadhi").

 Relationship with Pali

 Theravada Buddhist tradition has long held that Pali was synonymous with Magadhi and there are many analogies between it and Ardhamāgadhī, literally 'half-Magadhi'.
 Ardhamāgadhī was prominently used by Jain scholars and is preserved in the Jain Agamas.
-Both Gautama Buddha and the tirthankara Mahavira preached in the region of Magadha.
+Both Gautama Buddha and the Tirthankara Mahavira preached in the region of Magadha.

 Ardhamāgadhī differs from later Magadhi Prakrit on similar points as Pāli.
 For example, Ardhamāgadhī preserves historical [l], unlike later Magadhi, where [l] changed into [r].
 Additionally, in the noun inflection, Ardhamagadhi shows the ending [-o] instead of Magadhi Prakrit [-e] in many metrical places.